4levity/homeglue/README.md

 Also identifies other UPnP devices on the LAN, in order to monitor whether they are on or off.
 Integrates with IFTTT, and possibly other free cloud services in the future.

+The software is currently capable of detecting when my coffee maker has been left on and turning it off automatically, while notifying me via IFTTT.

 See future development plans below.
 Issues and pull requests are welcome via GitHub.

 Homeglue home page - https://github.com/4levity/homeglue